Jacob van Huysum

-Jacob van Huysum (1688 – 1740) was an 18th-century botanical painter from the northern Netherlands who moved to England in 1721.
+Jacob van Huysum (1688 – 1740) was an 18th century botanical painter from the Dutch Republic who moved to the Kingdom of Great Britain in 1721.

+Career

 Van Huysum was baptized 25 February 1688 in Amsterdam.
-Both his father Justus van Huysum (1659–1716), and his brother Jan van Huysum (1682–1749), were celebrated flower painters.
+Both his father Justus van Huysum (1659-1716), and his brother Jan van Huysum (1682-1749), were celebrated flower painters.
 His manner of painting was very like that of his brother.
 One source says that “his chief merit was in copying so well his brother Jan’s pictures, that his copies have been mistaken for original works by Jan.”
 Another art historian states that while his work is less finished and less delicately colored than Jan’s, his paintings still have “great merit” in their own right.

 His approach to botanical illustration, while preserving botanical accuracy, captured a more painterly aspect of his subject.
 This contrasts with the meticulously exact mode of Georg Dionysius Ehret, his contemporary colleague.